From the Field

 A man smiles as he holds emergency relief supplies.
 People sort through humanitarian supplies in the background.

-Alfred, a Haitian husband, father of two, and businessman, finds renewed hope and relief through World Vision’s support in the aftermath of the 2021 quake in Haiti. (©2021 World Vision)
+Alfred, a Haitian husband, father of two, and businessman, finds renewed hope and relief through World Vision’s support in the aftermath of the 2021 quake in Haiti. (© 2021 World Vision)

 “It was a dark time for our family as we faced scarcity in every aspect.
 Food became a luxury, and our trade was no longer a priority for the people.
-Everyone was focused on finding sustenance, just like us.” —Dipon, Alfred’s wife.
+Everyone was focused on finding sustenance, just like us.” —Dipon, Alfred’s wife

-Less than a month after the earthquake, World Vision identified vulnerable households like Alfred’s and quickly equipped them with essential items like food, cooking utensils, and bedding.
+After the disaster, World Vision identified vulnerable households like Alfred’s and quickly supplied them with essential items like food, cooking utensils, and bedding.
 We also distributed seeds, delivered goats, and provided cash to support his sustainable recovery.
-With the seeds and the 25,000 gourdes (approximately $184) he received from World Vision, Alfred started a garden that nourishes his family throughout the year and expanded his business, which is now consistently profitable.
+With the seeds and the 25,000 gourdes (approximately $184) he received from World Vision, Alfred started a garden that nourished his family throughout the year and expanded his business, which is now consistently profitable.
 He also joined a World Vision savings group, where merchants can support each other.

 Alfred said World Vision’s support exceeded his family’s expectations.
 “In my time of need, what I craved the most was food and money.
 I am astonished by how World Vision went above and beyond my expectations,” Alfred said.
-“They not only provided money and food but also seeds and invaluable items that helped us rebuild our lives.”
+“They not only provided money and food but also seeds and invaluable items that helped us rebuild our lives,”

 Alfred added: “Today, my life has undergone a tremendous transformation.
 I wake up each day knowing my family has enough food to eat.
 My children attend school regularly, and my business provides me with a dignified living.”